BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Hazard-Overlay/readme.md

 Is your housing susceptible to a natural hazards catastrophe?

-The goal is to determine if an address in the 9-county Bay Area region is positively impacted by a geological hazard if all or part of the parcel intersects that hazard.
+The goal is to determine if an address in the 9-county Bay Area region is positively impacted by a geological hazard.

 ### Project Management